Our History

 The Springs & Sam Houston

-Before there were roads leading in, before there were maps that bothered to label it, before anyone thought to measure its worth in barrels or boundaries, there was water—strange, stubborn water—in Sour Lake.
+Before there were roads leading in, before there were maps that bothered to label it, before anyone thought to measure its worth in barrels or boundaries, there was water; strange and health-giving water in Sour Lake.

 It bubbled up from the earth with a personality all its own.
 Not sweet, not subtle, and certainly not shy.
 The springs carried the sharp scent of minerals and mystery, the kind of water that made you pause, wrinkle your nose… and then, curiously, lean in a little closer.